Joseph Nye: Career

-He is the chairman of the North American branch of the Trilateral Commission and the co-chair of the Aspen Strategy Group.
-He is also a member of the Atlantic Council's Board of Directors.
-Nye has also served as a trustee of Radcliffe College and Wells College.
-He was on the board of directors of the Council on Foreign Relations, the Guiding Coalition of the Project on National Security Reform, the Advisory Board of Carolina for Kibera, and the Board of the Center for Strategic and International Studies.
-He has been awarded the Woodrow Wilson Prize by Princeton University and the Charles E. Merriman Prize by the American Political Science Association.
-In 2005, he was awarded the Honorary Patronage of the University Philosophical Society of Trinity College Dublin and has been awarded honorary degrees by ten colleges and universities.
+He was the chairman of the North American branch of the Trilateral Commission and the co-chair of the Aspen Strategy Group.
+He was also a member of the Atlantic Council's Board of Directors.
+Nye also served as a trustee of Radcliffe College and Wells College.
+He was on the board of directors of the Council on Foreign Relations, the Guiding Coalition of the Project on National Security Reform, the advisory board of Carolina for Kibera, and the Board of the Center for Strategic and International Studies.
+He was awarded the Woodrow Wilson Prize by Princeton University and the Charles E. Merriman Prize by the American Political Science Association.
+In 2005, he was awarded the Honorary Patronage of the University Philosophical Society of Trinity College Dublin and was awarded honorary degrees by ten colleges and universities.
 In 2010, Nye won the Foreign Policy Distinguished Scholar Award from the International Studies Association.
 In 2009, he was made a Theodore Roosevelt Fellow of the American Academy of Political and Social Science.

-In October 2014, Secretary of State John Kerry appointed Nye to the Foreign Affairs Policy Board.
-The group meets periodically to discuss strategic questions and to provide the Secretary and other senior Department officials with independent informed perspectives and ideas.
+In October 2014, US Secretary of State John Kerry appointed Nye to the Foreign Affairs Policy Board, a group that meets periodically to discuss strategic questions and to provide the Secretary and other senior department officials with independent informed perspectives and ideas.
 In November 2014, Nye was awarded the Order of the Rising Sun, Gold and Silver Star in recognition of his "contribution to the development of studies on Japan-U.S. security and to the promotion of the mutual understanding between Japan and the United States."

-Nye serves as a Commissioner for the Global Commission on Internet Governance, and served on the Global Commission on the Stability of Cyberspace from 2017 until its conclusion in 2019.
+Nye served as a Commissioner for the Global Commission on Internet Governance, and served on the Global Commission on the Stability of Cyberspace from 2017 until its conclusion in 2019.
+He served on the global Advisory Council for CFK Africa, a leading NGO working in Kenyan informal settlements.

 Nye coined the term soft power in the late 1980s, and it first came into widespread usage following a piece he wrote in Foreign Policy in 1990.
-Nye has consistently written for Project Syndicate since 2002.
+Nye consistently wrote for Project Syndicate since 2002.